Can You Drink Gin Straight? How To Drink Gin Neat & Enjoy It

 In fact, most people will actually put gin at the bottom of their list when talking about drinking spirits straight.
 It’s a shame, as gin does have a wonderful taste in and of itself.

 Gin is also not the first choice when it comes to shots either.
-When you want a shot of something, you’ll usually grab the tequila or rum before you reach for a bottle of gin (read our post on the taste difference between gin and tequila).
+When you want a shot of something, you’ll usually grab the tequila or rum before you reach for a bottle of gin.
 You can, however, take gin shots perfectly fine.
-We wrote a whole article about taking gin shots, which you can find over here!

 There are actually a few reasons why gin isn’t the first choice for straight spirits.
 Firstly, gin can taste very bad or bland.
 This doesn’t go for every gin, but it does describe a poor quality gin.